MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/netadapter/Set-NetAdapterDataPathConfiguration.md

 The **Set-NetAdapterDataPathConfiguration** cmdlet sets the name of the network adapter, profile, and the profile source.
 The profile describes the datapath behavior of NDIS Poll Mode.
 NDIS Poll Mode is an operating system controlled polling execution model that drives the network interface datapath.
-Currently, Windows supports four built-in profiles.
+Currently, Windows supports four built-in profiles for server and two built-in profiles for client.
+The built-in profiles can only be set using PowerShell.

 ## EXAMPLES